ezbz/graphitus/README.md

     		"refreshIntervalSeconds": 90, <-- auto refresh interval in seconds "averageSeries": false, <-- for targets that aggregate a lot of metrics prefer setting this to true as it will average many lines into one
-    		"defaultLineWidth": 2, <-- line width for chart lines "data": [ <-- charts list
+    		"defaultLineWidth": 2, <-- line width for chart lines "tz" : "US/Eastern" <-- timezone for the rendered graph "data": [ <-- charts list
     			{
     				"title": "Slow Queries", <-- a title for the chart image